cobweb-eu/QA_wps_processes/readme.md

 # Web Processing Service for COBWEB-QA#

-##Quality Assurance Web Processing Service using 52North WPS
+Quality Assurance Web Processing Services using 52North WPS.
 Quality tests are implemented as either Java or R processes.

 To install Java processes: